BRP Alberto Navarette: United States Coast Guard

-Point Evans appeared in the 1987 film Overboard with Goldie Hawn.
+Point Evans appeared in the 1987 film Overboard starring Goldie Hawn and Kurt Russell.
 She also appeared in the TV series Baywatch Hawaii as well as in the Columbo series, season 7.5 "The Conspirators".
 She was decommissioned on 1 December 1999 and transferred to the Philippine Navy.
 The Coast Guard replaced her with USCGC Kittiwake, an 87 ft Marine Protector class coastal patrol boat.

 Philippine Navy

 After decommissioning, she was transferred to the Philippine Navy in 2001.
 She was renamed as BRP Alberto Navarrete.
 In 2009, she was given the stated mission of protecting tourists.